nishantsah08/public_html/executive/02_AI_AGENT_ROLES.md

 1.  **Strategy & Planning AI:**
     *   **Role:** The system's long-term strategic think tank.
-    *   **Responsibilities:** Analyzes long-term data, forecasts trends, and proposes new strategic goals to the human CEO.
+    *   **Responsibilities:** Analyzes long-term data, including the new financial statements from the **Ministry of Finance**, to forecast trends and propose new strategic goals to the human CEO.